 What kind of entrepreneur would you be if you didn't know how to differentiate the two?
-The Business Plan Shop helps you get your facts right.
+In this guide on business plan vs business case, The Business Plan Shop helps you get your facts right.

 What is a business case?